 The Company was incorporated in Nigeria as a limited liability company on 14 February 1995 and was granted a license to carry on the business of a discount house and commenced operations on 16 November 1995.
-Recently, the Company has transformed into a merchant bank.
+In 2015, the Company was transformed into a merchant bank.
 The Central Bank of Nigeria (CBN) license for merchant banking was obtained in May 2015 and while merchant banking operations commenced on 2 November, 2015.

-vi FBNQuest Trustees Limited (First Trustees Nigeria Limited)
+vi FBNQuest Trustees Limited

 FBN Trustees Limited was incorporated in Nigeria as a limited liability company on 8 August 1979 and commenced business on 3 September 1979.
 The company was established to engage in the business of trusteeship as well as portfolio management, financial/ investment advisory services.
+During the year, FBN Holdings increased investment in FBNQuest Trustees Limited (FBNQT) by N1.36 billion through conversion of receivable from FBNQT to equity.

-vii FBNQuest Funds Limited (First Funds Limited)
+vii FBNQuest Funds Limited